Srivathsav-max/fintrid/README.md

 ---

-Built with ❤️ for mortgage compliance teams, secondary marketing, auditors, and borrowers who deserve clarity.
+**Fintrid** — built with ❤️ for compliance teams, auditors, and borrowers who deserve clarity and confidence in every closing.